jiexu/Vim-Jinja2-Syntax/README.md

-This is the latest version of the Jinja2 syntax file for vim with the ability to detect either HTML or Jinja.
+This is the latest version of the Jinja2 syntax file for vim with the ability to detect either C or Jinja.

 There are two reasons I made this repository: